-This article covers how to troubleshoot issues when adding a Hyper-V host in System Center 2012 Virtual Machine Manager.
+This article describes how to troubleshoot issues that occur when you add a Hyper-V host in System Center 2012 Virtual Machine Manager.

-Common errors that are logged in the VMM Console when an “Add virtual machine host” job fails:
+The following errors are typically logged in the VMM Console when an “Add virtual machine host” job fails:

 Agent installation failed on servername.domain.com because of a WS-Management configuration error.